angelromarco04/MyNotes/CS/OS/data/1_Intro.md

 #### Limitations
 - Maximum 4 primary partitions.
-- Allow 3 primary partitions and one extended
+- Allow one of that primary partitions to be a extended partition.
-	- Extended partition cannot be directly used and must be divided in logical units.
+	- It is divided in logical units that cannot be directly used.
+	- Each logical unit can contain a bootloader.
 - Booting flag:
 	- Can only be active in one partition.
 	- Only primary partitions can have it.